C allovio C allovio

 My therapy style is warm, nonjudgmental, and collaborative.
 I’m not here to fix you.
 I’m here to support you in healing and becoming the best version of you.

-I offer in-person sessions in Waco, TX and online therapy for teens and young adults across Texas.
+I offer in-person sessions in Waco, TX and online therapy for adult women across Texas.
 I accept Aetna and Cigna insurance and also offer self pay at $130/session.

 Let’s take the first step.